Prime and Reach: Synthesising Body Motion for Gaze-Primed Object Reach: Introduction

-We list our contributions as follows: \begin{itemize} \item We explore, for the first time, synthesising full-body motion to replicate humans' natural ability to first gaze-prime then approach and reach objects for interactions. \item We curate five datasets, totalling 23.7K prime and reach sequences from five public datasets. \item We train goal-conditioned motion generation models on our curated datasets and evaluate their ability to generate prime and reach motion.
-We compare conditioning on the goal pose vs the goal object location. \item We introduce the `Prime Success' metric to particularly evaluate the ability to synthesise gaze priming behaviour. \item Our results show that using goal pose as a condition, our model can boost priming ability by up to $18$x compared to previous methods, and can similarly improve reach success by up to $8$x.
-When conditioning on the target object location only, our model improves the priming ability by up to $5$x. \end{itemize}
+\begin{itemize}[leftmargin=*,noitemsep, nolistsep,label=\textbullet] \item We enable, for the first time, the synthesis (or generation) of priming and reaching behaviour by combining egocentric datasets that offer gaze priming and full-body motion with conditioned diffusion models. \item We curate 23.7K prime and reach sequences from five datasets, by leveraging gaze and object-location annotations to automatically extract motion segments that contain priming and reaching. \item We design goal-conditioned models generating prime and reach motions, introducing a ‘Prime Success’ metric to evaluate against existing baselines. \item Using goal pose as a condition, our model can boost priming ability by up to $18.2\%$ absolute gain over the previous best-performing method, while achieving reach success nearly perfectly.
+When conditioning on the object location, our model improves the priming ability by up to $19.5\%$. \end{itemize}